-- c.
-Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs. - d.
-If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - e.
+- a.
+Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or - b.
+Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs. - c.
+If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - d.
 For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.